 - Write about your first day or your first year in prison.

 - What is solitary confinement like?
 If you are on Death Row, what is it like to live alongside death?

 - Write about your upbringing and circumstances that might have eventually led you to prison.

 - Does your earlier life shed light on the foster-to-prison pipeline or the cycle of incarceration and poverty that has particularly impacted communities of color?
 Tell us.

-- If you had problems in school, write about your experience, and anything that might have made a difference.
+- If you had problems in school, write about your experience.
+What might have made a difference?

-- Did you have a parent or a relative who had been incarcerated?
-Write about what kind of impact that had.
+- Did you have a parent or a relative who was incarcerated?
+What kind of impact did that have?